asaokamei/Cena.Cena/README.md

 ### patent

-patent pending. so, be careful when using this software...
+Patented in Japan (#4782895), and patent pending in the US. so, please be careful when using this software...

 About Cena
 ----------